waste-of-kindergarten/xpython37-v0.1/python/Doc/library/exceptions.rst

    .. versionadded:: 3.5

-.. exception:: SyntaxError(message, details)
+.. exception:: SyntaxError

    Raised when the parser encounters a syntax error.
-This may occur in an :keyword:`import` statement, in a call to the built-in functions :func:`compile`, :func:`exec`, or :func:`eval`, or when reading the initial script or standard input (also interactively).
+This may occur in an :keyword:`import` statement, in a call to the built-in functions :func:`exec` or :func:`eval`, or when reading the initial script or standard input (also interactively).

-   The :func:`str` of the exception instance returns only the error message.
+   Instances of this class have attributes :attr:`filename`, :attr:`lineno`, :attr:`offset` and :attr:`text` for easier access to the details.  :func:`str` of the exception instance returns only the message.
-   Details is a tuple whose members are also available as separate attributes.

-   .. attribute:: filename

-      The name of the file the syntax error occurred in.

-   .. attribute:: lineno

-      Which line number in the file the error occurred in.
-This is
-      1-indexed: the first line in the file has a ``lineno`` of 1.

-   .. attribute:: offset

-      The column in the line where the error occurred.
-This is
-      1-indexed: the first character in the line has an ``offset`` of 1.

-   .. attribute:: text

-      The source code text involved in the error.

-   For errors in f-string fields, the message is prefixed by "f-string: " and the offsets are offsets in a text constructed from the replacement expression.
-For example, compiling f'Bad {a b} field' results in this args attribute: ('f-string: ...', ('', 1, 4, '(a b)\n')).

 .. exception:: IndentationError